Emzzy241/nodejs-brushup/README.md

 For Dev Mode, run the command: npm run dev
 For Prod Mode, run the command: npm start
 ```
-## Description
-_Taking up a NodeJS Crash Course from Traversy Media to brush up on NodeJS fundamentals._

 ## Contribution
 Contributions are welcome